inv2004/kdb_nim/README.md

 - [ ] Translate the package into Java/Scala/Kotlin (by request)

 ### Advantages
+Except low-level binding from ``kdb/low``, the main goal the library to interact via high-level interface.
 The best way to understand the advantages of this package is by going through an example:

 #### Init part